goneri/goneri.lebouder.net/content/posts/2021/01/my-github-workflow.md

 +++
 The Ansible community uses Github to develop ansible-core and most of the Ansible Collections.
 The only exception I know is the Openstack's ansible-collection-openstack which uses a Gerrit ([ansible-collections-openstack](https://review.opendev.org/#/q/project:openstack/ansible-collections-openstack)).

 So, as an Ansible developer, my normal day-to-day activities involve a lot of GitHub interactions.
-I review Pull Request (PR) and prepare new PR all the time.
+I review Pull Requests (PRs) and prepare new PRs all the time.

 Before joining Ansible, I was working with [Gerrit](https://www.gerritcodereview.com/) which is a nice alternative solution to collaborate on a stream of patches.

 In Gerrit, each patch from a branch is a PR.
-Everytime we update a patch, its sha2 changes, and so Gerrit tracks them with a dedicated ID called[ Change-id](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).
+Every time we update a patch, its sha2 changes, and so Gerrit tracks them with a dedicated ID called [Change-id](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).
 It looks like an extra line in the body of the commit message. e.g:

  Change-Id: Ic8aaa0728a43936cd4c6e1ed590e01ba8f0fbf5b